pasqualedem/LWViTs-for-weedmapping/README.md

 # ViTs for WeedMapping

-Github repo for the paper "Lightweight Vision Transformers for Weed Mapping From Drones"
+Github repo for the paper "Weed Mapping in Multispectral Drone Imagery using Lightweight Vision Transformers"

 ## Installation
 Recommended to create a Python virtual environment.
 Install the requirements